johannschopplich/nuxt3-starter/README.md

 ### Production

-Build the application for production with: `pnpm build`.
+Build the application for production with `pnpm build`.

 Check out the [deployment documentation](https://v3.nuxtjs.org/docs/deployment).